Having Trouble Getting Pregnant?...

-We recently opened a Women’s Center for Pelvic Medicine and Surgery at Worcester Medical Center.
-It is the only center of its kind in Central Massachusetts for treating women with pelvic floor disorders.
+The Women’s Center for Pelvic Medicine and Surgery is the only center of its kind in Central Massachusetts for treating women with pelvic floor disorders.
 Learn more here.

 A Urogynecologist is a physician with a background training in Obstetrics and Gynecology who has gone on to specialize in the care of disorders of the pelvic floor.
 These disorders include, but are not limited to, urine leakage, urinary urgency, frequent urination, pelvic organ prolapse (vaginal bulge), and problems with voiding.
 These problems are often caused by a combination of things, including pregnancy, childbirth, genetics, repeated heavy lifting, chronic straining, chronic coughing, and pelvic surgery.
 Our field has some degree of overlap with Urology.
 These problems affect women of all ages, and in most cases our Urogynecologists can significantly improve or completely eliminate these problems.